Island Bay: Cycle way

 In 2016, a controversial 1.7 km-long cycle way was built along The Parade.
-The cycleway project was criticised by many Wellingtonians, including some cyclists, for its $1.5 million cost, the narrowing of a major thoroughfare along a major bus route, the removal of curb-side car parks, 'ghost markings' (old road markings that had been painted over but were still visible), and the design, which in some sections placed the cycleway between the footpath and parked cars.
+The cycleway project was criticised by many Wellingtonians, for its $1.5 million cost, the narrowing of a major thoroughfare along a major bus route, the removal of curb-side car parks, 'ghost markings' (old road markings that had been painted over but were still visible), and the design, which in some sections placed the cycleway between the footpath and parked cars.
 At least one pedestrian was badly injured in a collision with a cyclist on the cycle way.
 Then-Mayor Celia Wade-Brown admitted in June 2016 that the council had handled the project badly.
 In September 2017, following additional consultation with the public, Wellington City Council put forward recommendations to fix the many problems identified with the new cycleway.
 Remediation discussions continued for more than four years at a cost of over $1 million.
 In the eight years after the cycle way was built, cycling accidents increased six-fold.
 In 2022 more car parks were removed to create better sight lines, and islands were built to protect cyclists: after these changes were made fewer accidents occurred.